indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

 **MCP (Model Context Protocol)** is Anthropic's open standard that lets LLMs discover and use external tools — think "USB-C port for AI."

+### Breaking Down the "USB-C for AI" Analogy

+Just like USB-C provides a universal way to connect any device (phone, laptop, monitor) to any accessory (charger, keyboard, external drive), MCP provides a universal way to connect any AI model to any external capability.
+Before USB-C, you needed different cables for everything.
+Before MCP, developers had to write custom integrations for every tool an AI needed to use.
+MCP standardizes this, meaning:

+- **Any MCP-compatible AI** can use **any MCP server** without custom code
+- Tool creators build once, and every AI can use it
+- You can mix and match tools from different sources

 Go checkout out our previous article on [MCP Demystified: The Open Standard Powering the Next Wave of Agentic AI](https://1oceanlabs.com/blog/2025-11-17-mcp-introduction-part1) for more information on why you should use MCP.

 ---

 ## Architecture Overview

+Before diving into the diagram, let's understand what we're building: a system where an AI agent wakes up every morning, checks the weather and your calendar, figures out if there are any conflicts (like an outdoor meeting on a rainy day), and sends you a personalized briefing.
+The magic is that *you don't program the logic*—the AI decides what to do based on the situation.

 ```
 ┌─────────────────────────────────────────────────────────────────┐